-If you are running a startup or a large enterprise, a common question is whether to buy preexisting, already constructed (COTS) systems or software, or whether to build them yourself.
-For those of who work as developers, there’s a strong tendency to want to build it themselves.
-It is typically a large reason that they are in this field in the first place.
-However, from a business perspective it’s necessary to do a cost-benefit analysis to determine whether the time it takes to create a product is worth it compared to many pre-existing systems, or how would a strategic combination of both be beneficial.
+If you are running a start-up or a large enterprise, a common question is whether to buy pre-existing, already constructed (COTS) systems or software or whether to build them yourself.
+For those who work as developers, there’s a strong tendency to want to make it themselves.
+It is typically a big reason that they are in this field in the first place.
+However, from a business perspective, it’s necessary to do a cost-benefit analysis to determine whether the time it takes to create a product is worth it compared to any pre-existing system or how a strategic combination of both would be beneficial.

 Before building new software, it is generally a good idea to determine whether something already exists that can do the job you wish it to do.
-If it does, at a basic level, there are a few areas you should consider.
+If it does, you should consider a few areas at a basic level.
 Let’s break these down:

 Price and pricing model

-At an early glance, purchasing software can appear inexpensive, especially if compared to the cost of developing time.
-For small businesses and startups, there are some very practical solutions available at low prices.
+At an early glance, purchasing software can appear inexpensive, especially compared to the cost of developing time.
+Small businesses and start-ups have some efficient solutions available at low prices.

 It is important to note that the cost of purchasing software has to be carefully considered for a reasonably long term.
-While the numbers may look good up front, most SaaS and PaaS companies charge by usage.
-There are some risks getting involved with a pricing schema that looks good for your company at its current size.
-Often expenses can grow as your company grows, and not necessarily at an ideal rate.
-If you decide to depend on the system for majority of your needs and if the business grows, the cost of switching to a custom platform could be much higher than it was initially.
+While the numbers may look good, most SaaS and PaaS companies charge by usage.
+Some risks are getting involved with a pricing schema that looks good for your company at its current size.
+Often expenses can grow as your company grows, not necessarily at an ideal rate.
+If you depend on the system for most of your needs and if the business grows, the cost of switching to a custom platform could be much higher than initially.

 Support and regular updates

-No matter how generalized a platform is, there will always be integration and setup challenges.
-One reason why many companies choose to go with popular products is that there is a standardization to the way the product is handled.
-In many cases if there are issues, there is a known support staff available.
+Integration and setup challenges will always exist, no matter how generalized a platform is.
+One reason why many companies choose to go with popular products is that there is standardization to how the product is handled.
+If there are issues, the support staff is available in many cases.
 You may have a dedicated Customer Service Manager or not.
 You will likely wish to verify this early on in the process.

-If a company provides support, it’s usually a good idea to look beyond their marketing materials; find others who have used the product and gauge their experience when something goes wrong.
-How frequent do they release updates and fix issues?
+If a company provides support, it’s usually a good idea to look beyond their marketing materials; find others who have used the product, and gauge their experience when something goes wrong.
+How frequently do they release updates and fix issues?
 What happens when there is an upgrade?
 Will it affect any of your existing systems?
 Will they support migration from old platforms to new ones?
-How big is the community or its users where you can get your answers from?
+How big is the community or its users from which you can get your answers?

-We have worked with many such third-party systems and sometimes our clients, as they grow, have started requiring a lot more integration and customization to these platforms.
-Since the PaaS and SaaS companies are much less likely to alter their products to specific needs of each client and would rather keep a standardized product development pipeline, it has been a challenge in such cases.
-Hence, the effort of migration from such platforms to custom have been much higher at that later stage.
+We have worked with many such third-party systems, and sometimes our clients, as they grow, have started requiring a lot more integration and customization to these platforms.
+Since the PaaS and SaaS companies are much less likely to alter their products to each client’s specific needs and would rather keep a standardized product development pipeline, it has been a challenge in such cases.
+Hence, the effort of migration from such platforms to customs has been much higher at that later stage.

-If a product is open source, it could be quite possible to make modifications to it but the developers would need to be consulted on this process prior to beginning.
-In many cases, you have no access to the code, so modification is difficult and you may be dependent on whatever is included in the APIs and Off-the-Shelf features.
+If a product is an open source, it could be quite possible to modify it, but the developers would need to be consulted on this process before beginning.
+In many cases, you have no access to the code, so modification is complex, and you may depend on whatever is included in the APIs and Off-the-Shelf features.

-Purchased software, in most cases is rarely ready to go “out of the box.”
+Purchased software, in most cases, is rarely ready to go “out of the box.”
 This is especially the case for larger companies.
 A great deal of configuration to work with existing systems is required.
-This requires quite a bit of research time, and dedication of resources.
+This requires quite a bit of research time and dedication of resources.
 If you are working with a third party providing these resources, don’t think you won’t be charged for this time.
-Also finding people who understand both the product and your system is absolutely crucial.
-Remember that those working for the vendor want to make the sale go smoothly, but may promise things that the product simply cannot do; make sure your teams go over it fully.
+Also, finding people who understand the product and your system is crucial.
+Remember that those working for the vendor want to make the sale go smoothly but may promise things that the product cannot do; make sure your teams go over it entirely.

 If you purchase a product for your company when it is small, will this product handle your growth, or does it have baked-in limitations?
-With purchased software, you may suddenly see yourself needing to upgrade at a very high cost, or you may find that the product itself has limitations that will make it infeasible if you grow or to be integrated with your own existing systems.
+With purchased software, you may suddenly see yourself needing to upgrade at a very high cost, or you may find that the product has restrictions that will make it infeasible if you grow or integrate your existing systems.

 Compatibility can be an issue.
-Many products have issues communicating with other products.
+Many products have problems communicating with other products.
 If they have APIs, one might want to look at how robust they are.
-Working with your developers Business Analysts, and SMEs is crucial to determine whether they will meet these needs.
+Working with your developers, Business Analysts, and SMEs is crucial to determine whether they will meet these needs.

-If you get stuck in a platform that does not easily allow moving information or data out of it, this can result in some serious future costs, and the work involved can be prohibitive.
-You may find yourself locked into using a product, under license, quite simply because data cannot be shared.
+If you get stuck in a platform that does not easily allow moving information or data out of it, this can result in some future severe costs, and the work involved can be prohibitive.
+You may find yourself locked into using a product under license simply because data cannot be shared.

 Make sure you understand how data can be exported.
 How is it stored?
 Is it available in standard JSON format?
-(And if so, does the data use any kind of standard indexing that would make sense through a data exchange process for another product?)
+(And if so, does the data use any traditional indexing that would make sense through a data exchange process for another product?)

-One possible solution to this is containerization, wherein the system runs as a discrete unit which can be ported from one platform to another.
-You do, however run the risk of the data being limited to that particular platform if there’s no easy way to get it out.
+One possible solution to this is containerization, wherein the system runs as a discrete unit that can be ported from one platform to another.
+However, you run the risk of the data being limited to that particular platform if there’s no easy way to get it out.

-The obvious alternative to purchasing software is to either build it yourself or hire someone to build it for you.
+The apparent alternative to purchasing software is to either build it yourself or hire someone to make it for you.
 Let’s go over some of the areas you need to consider.

-Up front, custom software is generally reasonably expensive to build depending on the requirements.
-It requires hiring designers, developers, testers, and project managers and cloud ops team.
-However, in the long run, assuming it was built well, it can pay off as you are more likely to get exactly what it is you need or want.
+Up front, custom software is generally reasonably expensive to build, depending on the requirements.
+It requires hiring designers, developers, testers, project managers, and the cloud ops team.
+However, in the long run, assuming it was built well, it can pay off as you are more likely to get precisely what you need or want.

 It is important to note that there are also ongoing costs, such as maintenance and upgrades, so staffing needs to be maintained.

-Because you are designing and developing it from ground up, you have a great deal more flexibility than you would from purchased software.
-If it is your own software, updates, and enhancements are under your own control.
+Because you are designing and developing it from the ground up, you have much more flexibility than you would from purchased software.
+If it is your software, updates and enhancements are under your control.
 Vendors are typically unwilling to make quick changes based on a customer request.
 If it is yours, you can have a much smoother modification process.

-You also have the potential for having an advantage over your competitors who use the canned solutions; you can make changes much faster and adapt to market needs with great agility.
+You also have the potential to have an advantage over your competitors who use canned solutions; you can make changes much faster and adapt to market needs with great agility.

-If a bug is discovered you can react quickly, but it is all on you to make sure it is taken care of.
+If a bug is discovered, you can react quickly, but it is all on you to ensure it is taken care of.

-If the technology is crucial to your business, this can have some advantages over purchased software.
+If the technology is crucial to your business, this can have advantages over purchased software.
 However, support is only as good as your team can provide.
 It is important to have redundancy built into your technical teams with appropriate processes in place.
-You need to be sure that the knowledge is transferred across multiple team members to avoid any potential risk in case somebody leaves the team.
+It would help if you were sure that the knowledge is transferred across multiple team members to avoid any potential risk in case somebody leaves the team.

-Your software or systems can last a very long time, so it is very important to attend to scalability.
+Your software or systems can last a very long time, so it is essential to attend to scalability.

 Make sure the development team makes room for unexpected changes.
 Your company’s needs can grow (I take it you want this to happen).
 This requires not cutting corners.
-As a result, the cost of development will likely increase during the early stages.
-“Quick and dirty, but it works” can cause you problems down the road.
-However at the very least, you know your systems; it’s a lot easier than trying to amend someone else’s software (which may not even be possible under their license).
+As a result, the development cost will likely increase during the early stages.
+“Quick and dirty, but it works” can cause problems down the road.
+However, at the very least, you know your systems; it’s a lot easier than trying to amend someone else’s software (which may not even be possible under their license).

-Without scalability, you could find yourself creating a system which still works, but is increasingly obsolescent.
-It is possible to become dependent on a structure that has been around for years, long past it’s ideal lifespan, but cannot be replaced because of it being embedded deeply within your business processes.
-For example, many large institutions are still relying on and maintaining mainframes and requiring COBOL programmers, quite simply because the cost of change is insurmountable.
+Without scalability, you could create a system that still works but is increasingly obsolescent.
+It is possible to become dependent on a structure that has been around for years, long past its ideal lifespan, but cannot be replaced because it is embedded deeply within your business processes.
+For example, many large institutions still rely on and maintain mainframes and require COBOL programmers simply because the cost of change is impossible.
 This is not unusual.
-Wait! did I mention “COBOL”?
+Wait!
+Did I mention “COBOL”?

 Best of both worlds

 There are times when the requirements of a project demand the development of a custom system that could sustain and scale for a long time.
-Couple it with timeline or budget restriction or both, it would be beneficial to find a delicate combination of Buy and Build.
+Couple it with a timeline or budget restriction; it would be beneficial to find a delicate combination of Buy and Build.

-Businesses who want to have control over intellectual property would need to consider the repercussions of subscribing to third party systems very closely.
-Not to mention there is dire need for scalability and flexibility.
-In such cases, it is better to have majority of the core infrastructure custom built with the exception of few features that are redundant, such as in most cases, Account Management, AI capabilities, Payment Systems, Video Management Systems and Players, Document Management Systems etc. Building these in a custom fashion if it is not a core value for your business, unless you are in one of these verticals as a core offering, of course.
+Businesses that want to have control over intellectual property need to consider the repercussions of subscribing to third-party systems very closely.
+Not to mention there is a dire need for scalability and flexibility.
+In such cases, it is better to have most of the core infrastructure custom built except for a few redundant features, such as, in most cases, Account Management, AI capabilities, Payment Systems, Video Management Systems and Players, Document Management Systems, etc. You are building these in a custom fashion if it is not a core value for your business, unless you are in one of these verticals as a core offering, of course.

-Another important factor to be evaluated while using a third-party system for features that are not core, is that how easy it would be to switch to another similar provider if things go awry with the current one.
-A good preparation for this is to architect the system appropriately from the beginning, such that there is enough decoupling of the third-party systems.
+Another essential factor to be evaluated while using a third-party system for features that are not core is how easy it would be to switch to another similar provider if things go awry with the current one.
+Good preparation for this is to architect the system appropriately from the beginning, such that there is enough decoupling of the third-party scenarios.
 In that way, moving from one system to another similar would not be a nightmare.

 Variations by type

 When setting up an e-commerce system, it can be very tempting to go with some pre-existing platforms.
-There are a number of good existing e-commerce systems that can help you get set up quickly, and can integrate well with simple websites, such as WooCommerce or CloudCraze.
+Several sound existing e-commerce systems can help you get set up quickly and integrate well with simple websites, such as WooCommerce or CloudCraze.

-For most small businesses, this is a route that makes a good deal of sense.
-However, typically as can happen you may wish to expand beyond what these platforms can provide, so you may be considering creating a custom system.
-Many packages do not have the flexibility to manage your interface in the way you want it to work.
-You have a lot more agility with a custom built system and you have the freedom to make modifications you need.
+For most small businesses, this route makes a good deal of sense.
+However, typically as can happen, you may wish to expand beyond what these platforms can provide, so you may be considering creating a custom system.
+Many packages do not have the flexibility to manage your interface the way you want it to work.
+You have a lot more agility with a custom-built system and the freedom to make the modifications you need.

 On the other hand, building an e-commerce platform is not easy.
-You may need quite a bit of expertise and labor to be able to not only get it running, but also to maintain it.
+You may need quite a bit of expertise and labor to run and maintain it.
 The real issue with e-commerce comes down to cost.

 If you are a small business and are simply trying to get started, it’s a good idea to go with a package until a time comes when you feel you need to expand.